Economy of Seychelles: Economic growth

-Because of economic contraction (the economy declined by about 2% in 2004 and 2005 and lost another 1.4% in 2006 according to the International Monetary Fund) the country was moving downwards in terms of per capita income.
+Because of economic contraction (the economy declined by about 2% in 2004 and 2005 and lost another 1.4% in 2006 according to the International Monetary Fund) the country was moving downward in terms of per capita income.
 However, the economy bounced back in 2007, growing by 5.3% due in part to record tourism numbers and the booming building and offshore industries.
 The IMF forecast further growth in 2008 with continuing increase in the GDP per capita.

 In October 2008, as tourism and fishing revenue began slowing, the Seychelles defaulted on a $230 million debt.
 The International Monetary Fund stepped with a two-year, $26 million rescue package.
 The rescue package came with a few stipulations; The country laid off 1,800 government workers, floated its currency, lifted foreign exchange controls and sold off state assets.
-At the time, the country's $800 million external foreign debt was equivalent to almost 175 percent of its gross domestic product.
+At the time, the country's $800 million external foreign debt was equivalent to almost 175 per cent of its gross domestic product.

-The decision to let the currency trade freely as part of the IMF rescue package means that Seychelles is the smallest country in the world that has a completely independent currency - one that is neither pegged, nor an adopted foreign currency, nor a common currency used within a larger monetary union.
-When the Seychellois rupee became freely floated on November 3, 2008, its value quickly fell drastically, decreasing from eight per U.S. dollar to 16, effectively doubled the prices of imports.
+The decision to let the currency trade freely as part of the IMF rescue package means that Seychelles is the smallest country in the world that has a completely independent currency – one that is neither pegged, nor an adopted foreign currency, nor a common currency used within a larger monetary union.
+When the Seychellois rupee became freely floated on 3 November 2008, its value quickly fell drastically, decreasing from eight per US dollar to 16, effectively doubled the prices of imports.

-The global recession and piracy in the Indian Ocean hit Seychelles hard in 2009, with the GDP projected to contract by 7.5 percent.
+The global recession and piracy in the Indian Ocean hit Seychelles hard in 2009, with the GDP projected to contract by 7.5 per cent.
 However the government exceeded its fiscal targets, with a primary surplus of 13.4% of GDP in the first nine months of 2009 according to the IMF.
 They report expenditure has been tightly controlled and revenue has held up well despite the difficult economic environment.